build-on-aws/bedrock-agent-txt2sql/README.md

 ![Model access](Streamlit_App/images/model_access.png)

-- Select the checkbox next to the base models for the **Anthropic** column.
-Also, verify that **Titan Embeddings G1 - Text** column is checked, if not by default.
+- Select the checkbox for the base model columns **Amazon: Titan Embeddings G1 - Text** and **Anthropic: Claude Instant**.
 This will provide you access to the required models.
 After, scroll down to the bottom right and select **Request model access**.

 - After, verify that the Access status of the Models are green with **Access granted**.